PdoyleC/Portfolio-1-Project/README.md

 ## Future changes
 * Add images to the back of the flip cards, and have a photo of the solution instead of text.
-* Add animations for how chess pieces move on a board.
+* Add animations for how chess pieces move on a board for beginners.

 [Back to contents](#contents)